mufeez-amjad/avail/README.md

 # avail
 avail is a CLI tool that helps you find available times between all your calendars.

+![demo.gif](./assets/demo.gif)

+### Features:

-You can search for availabilities based on:
+- Search for availabilities based on:
   - duration (e.g. one hour)
-- within a search window (e.g. from start to end OR 1 week out)
+  - within a search window (e.g. between start and end date, or 1 week out)
   - during specific hours of the day (e.g. 12pm onwards)

-avail also lets you create hold events so you don't double book yourself.
+- create hold events so you don't double book yourself

-![demo.gif](./assets/demo.gif)
+- copies formatted availability to system clipboard

 ## Installation
 To install avail, run the following command: